Pastor's Police Academy

 Gang Resistance Education And Training (G.R.E.A.T.) is an evidence-based and effective gang and violence prevention program built around school-based, law enforcement officer-instructed classroom curricula.
 The Program is intended as an immunization against delinquency, youth violence, and gang membership for children in the years immediately before the prime ages for introduction into gangs and delinquent behavior.

 Partners in Education

-In cooperation with the Muscogee County School District, the Department adopted Forrest Road Elementary School as part of their Partners In Education program.
+In cooperation with the Muscogee County School District, the Department adopted Forrest Road and Double Churches Elementary Schools and Eddy Middle School as part of their Partners In Education program.
 Over the years, we have played an active role in many of their major activities by sharing time and talent in a mutually beneficial interaction enjoyed by both organizations.

-The Crime Stoppers/Gun Stoppers program provides the citizens of Columbus with means of providing the Department with anonymous crime information.
-Citizens may call Crime Stoppers at 653-3188 with any information about any criminal information in Columbus, Phenix City (Alabama) or Ft.
+The Crime Stoppers program provides the citizens of Columbus with means of providing the Department with anonymous crime information.
+Citizens may call Crime Stoppers at 706-653-3188 or text VACS plus your message to CRIMES (274637) with any information about any criminal information in Columbus, Phenix City (Alabama) or Ft.
 Benning.

 The S.A.L.T.
 Program (Seniors And Lawmen Together) is a coalition of resources and commitments between law enforcement and senior citizens.
 The results of these efforts include the Senior Volunteer Program, Senior Awareness Classes, the Task Force for Senior Problems and other projects.

 Senior Volunteer Program

 The Senior Volunteer Program is designed to take advantage of the talents of many senior citizens within the community who have retired from other careers.
 These citizens are willing and able to assist the Columbus Police Department by performing many needed tasks and functions.